SoftwareAG/c8y-docs/content/microservice-sdk/java-bundle/java-troubleshooting.md

 This means that the process 12985 is using the 8080 port and it can be killed if necessary.

-##### When trying to build an application I get a "BeanCreationException: Error creating bean with name methodSecurityInterceptor" error
+##### When trying to build an application I get a "BeanCreationException: Error creating bean with name methodSecurityInterceptor" error {#when-trying-to-build-an-application-i-get-a-beancreationexception-error-creating-bean-with-name-methodsecurityinterceptor-error}

 This is caused mainly by versions incompatibility between the SDK and Spring Boot specified in your _pom.xml_ file.
 If you want to use a recent version of the SDK, for example, 1016.0.0, the version of Spring Boot must be compatible or equal to version 2.5.4.

-##### Missing Docker permissions in Linux
+##### Missing Docker permissions in Linux {#missing-docker-permissions-in-linux}

 When you build a microservice application via `mvn`, you might get this error: